HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.

-> Import random, creating a consistent randomized number from 42.
-Create a table to and shuffle it to provide randomness and security, this also increases it's sensitivity.
-Lastly create the key by looping through each character to provide a given consistent key based on the random values.
+> Import random, set the seed generation to 42, which will create replicatable randomisation every time.
+This will fall under Determinism.
+>
+>Create a list of 256 numbers and shuffle it (which will be replicatable thanks to random.seed).
+Randomness will help with security.
+256 is important for all ASCII inputs.
+>
+> For the Pearson method, pass in a key and the size of the hash table.
+For every key in the string assign it to a random ASCII number

 6. Write pseudocode of how you would store Players in PlayerLists in a hash map.